dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 6. **Monitoring tools** &mdash; Use [monitoring tools](/docs/deploy/monitor-jobs) like run history, job retries, job chaining, dashboard status tiles, and more for a seamless orchestration experience.

+7. **API access** &mdash; Create [API auth tokens](/docs/dbt-cloud-apis/authentication) and access to [dbt Cloud APIs](/docs/dbt-cloud-apis/overview) as needed.  <Lifecycle status="team,enterprise" />

-7. **dbt Explorer** &mdash; If you use [dbt Explorer](/docs/collaborate/explore-projects) and run production jobs with an external orchestrator, ensure your production jobs run `dbt run` or `dbt build` to update and view resources and its metadata in dbt Explorer.
+8. **dbt Explorer** &mdash; If you use [dbt Explorer](/docs/collaborate/explore-projects) and run production jobs with an external orchestrator, ensure your production jobs run `dbt run` or `dbt build` to update and view resources and its metadata in dbt Explorer.
 Running `dbt compile` will not update resources and its metadata.

 ### CI/CD setup